OctoD/godot-gameplay-abilities/README.md

 - `AbilityContainer`: A container that holds abilities.
 It can be attached to any node in the scene.
 - `RuntimeAbility`: The runtime representation of an ability.
 It is created when an ability is added to an `AbilityContainer`.

+Each ability,
-Each ability, in order to be used, must be granted first.
+to be used,
+must be granted first.

 The grant can occur automatically if the overridden method `_can_be_granted` returns true or if it is not overridden, or it can be done manually by calling the `try_grant` method of the `AbilityContainer`.